 Can My Oral Surgeon Administer Anesthesia?

 Oral and maxillofacial surgeons have received a significant amount of additional training in the administration of anesthesia to offer this service in their office.
 Drs.
-Lesneski, Frey, Kittle, and McKinley completed a hospital-based surgical residency program that provides them with the highest level of in-office sedation and anesthesia training.
+Lesneski, Frey, and Kittle completed a hospital-based surgical residency program that provides them with the highest level of in-office sedation and anesthesia training.
 This hands-on experience working alongside medical anesthesiologists qualifies them to evaluate their patients for anesthesia, safely deliver the anesthetic, and effectively monitor patients during and after surgery.
 Our surgical team also undergoes rigorous training and certification to administer anesthesia in a safe and comfortable environment.